readcryptonews/awesome-cryptocurrency/README.md

 ## Blockchain Technology
 * [Cryptokitties](https://www.cryptokitties.co/) - Ethereum-based web-app to collect and breed digital cats.
 Good learning tool.
 * [MetaMask](https://metamask.io/) - A chrome extension that allows you to visit and run Ethereum dApps in your browser without running a full Ethereum node.
+* [Status](https://status.im/) - A mobile Ethereum OS to browse, chat and make payments.

 ## Charts
 * [CoinMarketCap](https://coinmarketcap.com/) - Market capitilization rankings, and charts for cryptocurrencies, and exchanges.